Huntington karate champion adding to his resume

 “He understands that regardless of how he places, his family will still be there for him and we’ll still love him at the dojo,” Anderson said.
 “He has a perspective that (grand champion) would be great to win, but if that doesn’t happen, that’s OK.

-After moving to Indiana from Minnesota, where she studied the genbu-kai style of karate, Anderson opened the first genbu-kai dojo in the state in Huntington, with she and her students regularly competing in Professional Karate Commission and Tournament Karate Association-sanctioned events, including the Lions Karate of Fort Wayne-hosted event in July.
+After moving to Indiana from Minnesota, where she studied the genbu-kai style of karate, Anderson opened the first genbu-kai dojo in the state in Huntington.
+She and her students regularly compete in Professional Karate Commission and Tournament Karate Association-sanctioned events, including the Lions Karate of Fort Wayne-hosted event in July.

 With the proximity of PKC and TKA competitions to northeast Indiana, travel plays a much smaller role than tournaments for only genbu-kai students, which are typically held several states away.
-The closest genbu-kai tournament to Huntington this year was held in Harrison Township, Mich., last weekend, with Gill earning first in his age group in open hand and weapons kata.
+The closest genbu-kai tournament to Huntington this year was held last weekend in Harrison Township, Michigan, with Gill earning first in his age group in open hand and weapons kata.

 “If he keeps working the way he does, I see him having a very bright future,” Anderson said.
 “He’s a fireplug when he gets to the dojo, and he understands he has to continue to improve.
 That’s part of the appeal to karate, you never get to perfection.
 There’s always something you can improve, and it’s a continual process.